GG24: Structure, Strategy and Timeline

 TL;DR

-• Selection Process – Domains sourced from community sensemaking reports → Snapshot vote by GTC holders → top community-operated domains selected for GG24.
+• Selection Process – Domains sourced from community sensemaking reports → Snapshot vote by GTC holders → top domains selected for GG24.

 • Governance – GTC holders vote on domains through Snapshot.